material-motion/material-motion/code_policies.md

 Cut new releases every Wednesday.
 We want to automate as much of this as possible.

+Every platform/language will have a different release process.
+We will formalize each one here as we begin to cut releases.

 Important part of the release process is mirroring our repos in to google3/third_party.

 ## Release-blocking clients